6 Tips for Creating an Effective Organizational Structure

 3. Stop Assuming the Worst

-Creating this type of culture can be easier said that done.
+Creating this type of workplace culture can be easier said than done.
 But it starts at the top, with leaders showing how they work with, instead of against, each other to get the job done.

 4. Expect Conflict; Don’t Avoid It

 It’s important for everyone to feel comfortable expressing dissenting opinions.
 But at the end of the day, people need to clearly understand the decision-making process and their role in that process.
-In other words, they need to know when a decision is theirs to make, and when it isn’t.
+In other words, they need to know when certain business decisions are theirs to make, and when they aren’t.

 5. Understand the Whole